 Hardening WordPress Security and Reduce Information Disclosure

 For years, WordPress is used as a platform for blogging.
 Last years, more and more companies have even built their website in WordPress.
-Unfortunately, this also means it is more often targetted by scripts, searching for their next victim.
+Unfortunately, this also means it is more often targeted by scripts, searching for their next victim.
 The primary reasons for a WordPress hack, are often disclosed information and outdated software components.
 This is applicable to the WordPress version itself and modules, like the plugins.
 In this article, we have a look at dealing with unwanted information disclosure, and how we can reduce revealing too much.

 What are sensitive details?